-The Brixi Singers were recently asked to assist with music at several funerals.
+The Brixi Singers have, in the past, been asked to assist with music at several funerals.
 A small

-number of the choir

-were able to attend, and make the funerals more reflective and meaningful.
+number of the choir usually attend, helping to make the funerals more reflective and meaningful.

-the resident church organist.
+with the resident church organist.
 At the end, the Brixi Singers sang a simple hymn in harmony, as the coffin

 left the church, followed by the family and the mourners.